node-pinus/pinus/tools/pinus-robot/README.md

 + script - The developer's custom script that the agent will execute.

 ###Notice
-When pomelo-robot run in distribute mode, every client should be in same directory path and master could be ssh login automatic.
+When pinus-robot run in distribute mode, every client should be in same directory path and master could be ssh login automatic.
 Otherwise developer can start up agent manually.
-For the custom script, refer to [the demo](https://github.com/NetEase/pomelo-robot-demo).
+For the custom script, refer to [the demo](https://github.com/NetEase/pinus-robot-demo).